code-qtzl/6.1-langgraph/README.md

 Before you begin, ensure you have met the following requirements:
 - Docker Desktop (recommended for local setup)
 - Python 3.11.0 or greater (local setup with virtual environment)
+- You'll need a free Tavily API key if you don't have one: [Tavily](https://tavily.com/)

 ### Set up environment variables:
 - Copy the sample environment file: